mdrachuk/serious/docs/schemas.md

 # Schemas
 Schema is the entry point to Serious.
 You create it to serialize data and validate created objects.
-When it is created it:
+When does multiple things upon creation:

 - builds a hierarchy of descriptors unwrapping the generics, optionals, etc;
 - checks that this model conforms to your requirements;